Hiraoka-Group/recsa-cli-docs/README.md

-# recsa-cli-docs
+# RECSA CLI Documentation

- Documentation for the RECSA-CLI
+This repository contains the documentation for the CLI features of the `recsa` Python package.